South Daytona Christian Preschool & VPK

 WHEN ARE CLASSES HELD?

-Our instructional hours are from 8:20-11:35.
+Our instructional hours are from 8:20-11:35 but we do have extended care options.
 VPK classes are Monday through Friday.
-Three Year Old Class is Monday through Thursday (4 days only) We follow the Volusia County Public School calendar in regard to holidays.
+Three Year Old Classes are either Monday through Thursday (4 days) or Monday through Friday (5 days).
+We follow the Volusia County Public School calendar in regard to holidays.
 (See Extended Hours below for more care hour options)

 WHAT IS THE COST?

 There is no charge for VPK students.
 Contact the Early Learning Coalition at (386) 323-2400 or https://www.elcfv.org .
-Tuition is paid on a monthly basis.
+Tuition for 3's is paid on a monthly basis.
 Tuition for the month remains the same regardless of holidays or absences.
-Four day (M-TH) 3 year old tuition rates are $220.00 per month.
+Four day (M-TH) 3 year old tuition rates are $220.00 per month and $280 per month for the 5 day program.
 Tuition is due on the 20th of each month and a late fee is added after the 1st.

 DO YOU PROVIDE ALL DAY CARE?